Learning, Training, and Human Performance Glossary

 A cognitive process in which an example or schema is used to map a new solution for a similar problem.

-First of the Instructional System Design phases (ADDIE).
+First phase of Instructional System Design (ADDIE).
 The purpose of this phase is to determine what the job holder must know or do on the job and to determine training needs.
 Also see front-end analysis.

 From the Greek words "anere", for adult and "agogus", the art and science of helping students learn.
 Widely used by adult educators to describe the theory of adult learning.
 The term offers an alternative to pedagogy.
 The andragogic model asks that five issues be considered and addressed in formal learning: